 What to Pack

-Although the entire Moro Rock Trail takes approximately 2-3 hours, you might still want to pack the following essentials:
+Although the entire Moro Rock Trail takes approximately 2-3 hours, you may still want to pack the following essentials:

 - Good trail running shoes with non-slip sole.
 These come in handy when walking up the Moro Rock stairway.

 - Sunscreen.
-You can get sunburned even in the shade areas created by the giant sequoias.
+You can get sunburned even in the shady areas created by the giant sequoias.

 - Kleenex wet wipes.
-Use them to clean your hands and shoes after hiking the Moro Rock Trail.
+You may want to use them to clean your hands and shoes after hiking the Moro Rock Trail.